infinityoneframework/infinityone-electron/development.md

 # Development setup

-This is a guide to running the InfinityOne desktop app from a source tree, in order to contribute to developing it.
+This is a guide to running the Infinity One desktop app from a source tree, in order to contribute to developing it.

 ## Prerequisites